MesutBE/practical-javascript/README.md

   1. it should have an addTodo method.
   1. it should have a changeTodo method.
   1. It should have a deleteTodo method.

+### Version 4 - Booleans

+#### Requirements

+  1. todoList.addTodo should objects.
+  1. todoList.changeTodo should change the todoText property.
+  1. todoList.toggleCompleted should change the completed property.